 The first time we tried to move the coop with the wheels we learned that the coop had to be pretty stiff and very sturdy in order to prevent it from flexing into a severe tow out when being lifted and moved.
 We were able to stiffen our coop with a brace near the area where the wheel unit was attached.
 This arrangement worked well for a while.

 But as the years went by, two of the coops rotted out.
 They rotted out … sitting there on the ground.
-This really struck me as a great shame because we really put a lot of diligent effort into building those coops.
 And those coops, built with so much love and attention were basically ruined.

 So I got to thinking and finally came up with a way to move the coop without breaking it and a way to prevent it from rotting out.

 The skate prevents the coops from rotting out from sitting on the ground.